 - Anti-Venomous Properties Ayurveda, the ancient science of health and wellbeing that stems from India, records bamboo extract as a potent neutralizer of poisons in the body.
 It is said to be effective against both scorpion and snake bites.
 The extract contains the highest amount of naturally-occuring silica, which is used in beauty to promote healthy nails, teeth and also to promote beautiful skin.

-- Cures Constipation Bamboo fiber is now being added to cereals to combat nation-wide constipation.
-Gram for gram, bamboo contains more fiber than lettuce and is a great natural cure for constipation.
+- Alleviates Constipation Bamboo fiber is now being added to cereals to combat nation-wide constipation.
+Gram for gram, bamboo contains more fiber than lettuce and is a great natural remedy for constipation.